Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L04_Modifying_Forms.md

 Exercise 1 – Edit the Knowledge Assessment Form
 ------------------------------------------------

-In this exercise, you will edit the form for the Knowledge Assessment entity.
+In this exercise, you will edit the form for the Knowledge Assessment Table.
-There are two places you can edit this from, either from the Solutions > Entity > Forms list, or via the App Designer.
+There are two places you can edit this from, either from the Solutions > Table > Forms list, or via the App Designer.
 If you are already in App
 Designer start, there.

 ### Task 1 – Enable Notes on the Knowledge Assessment entity

-Initially when the entity was created notes were not enabled.
+Initially when the Table was created notes were not enabled.
 Since then the client Fabrikam has determined that they like to be able to track notes against the knowledge assessments.
 We are going to make this change before getting into the form editor, because this is the easiest way to perform these configuration steps.
-The same is true, for example, if you need to add any fields: you should always try to add the fields before jumping into the editor.
+The same is true, for example, if you need to add any columns: you should always try to add the columns before jumping into the editor.

 1. Navigate to <https://make.powerapps.com>